A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments

-One of the main factors that affect the operational effectiveness lies in the absence of force sensors and haptic sensors.
+One of the main factors that affect the operational effectiveness lies in the absence of haptic sensors and force sensors.
 Relying solely on visual information hinders the intuitive perception of the state of the operating object.
 This limitation sometimes leads to misjudgments in the operational process, resulting in operational failures.
-Thus, we plan to integrate haptic sensors into the teleoperation in the future.
-In addition, the video streaming delay caused by the limited transmission speed is also a factor that slightly affects the overall operating experience.
-However, this depends on the advancement of communication technology and is beyond the scope of this article.
+Thus, we plan to integrate haptic sensors and force estimation into teleoperation in the future.
+In addition, the video streaming delay caused by the limited transmission speed is also a factor that affects the overall operating experience.
+This can be improved with the advancement in communication technology.